tongtongdog/LIDprediction/README.md

 ## 🧪 Testing

 ## ⭐ Paper (for citation)
 - to be updated once published

 ## 🙏 Acknowledgement
-Our code was modified based on the released code at [SMART-Net](https://github.com/mi2rl/SMART-Net) and [PyTorch 3D UNet](https://github.com/wolny/pytorch-3dunet).
+Our code was modified based on the released codes at [SMART-Net](https://github.com/mi2rl/SMART-Net) and [PyTorch 3D UNet](https://github.com/wolny/pytorch-3dunet).

 ## 📧 Contact
 For questions or inquiries, please contact: